 At each event we discussed a refuse accident scenario which had resulted in personal injury to an operative.
-We debated the consequences of the incident for the employee, the refuse crew, the organisation and the insurer.
+We debated the consequences of the incident for the employee, the refuse crew, the organisation, and the insurer.
 We combined the outcomes of the exercise from all the events and the following are the common learning points:

-- Examples of evidence that would need to be captured/preserved following an incident to support insurers/claims handlers in respect of liability and quantum:
+Examples of evidence that would need to be captured / preserved following an incident to support insurers / claims handlers in respect of liability and quantum

 - Maintenance records

 - CCTV if available including nearby buildings, streets, other vehicles

-- Weather forecast
+- Weather forecasts

 - Policy and procedures in place at the time of the incident

 - Medical, occupational health, driving licence and training records

 - Risk assessments

 - Witness statements and photographs of the scene

 - PPE and safety equipment

 - Police records and reports

-- Telematics if any are available
+- Telematics if available

 - Information on the injured party and their dependents

 - Employee records (pre incident)

 - Results of any drug and alcohol tests undertaken.

-- Dealing with the effect on employees involved in a serious incident:
+Dealing with the effect on employees involved in a serious incident

-- Counselling and/or rehabilitation - Compassionate leave - Communicate with employees on investigation progress - Counsel others in a similar role who may be impacted by colleagues being involved in an incident - Union engagement - Management and Member/Councillor involvement - Long term employee support - Support for staff in the event that police interview or caution them.
+- Counselling and / or rehabilitation - Compassionate leave - Communication with employees on investigation progress - Counselling of others in a similar role who may be impacted by an incident - Union engagement - Management and Member / Councillor involvement - Long term employee support - Support for staff during any police or enforcement authority investigation

-- Key risk prevention strategies that organisations should have in place:
+Key risk prevention strategies that organisations should have in place

 - Policy and procedures

-- Risk assessment
+- Risk assessments

+- Safety systems of work (including protocols and procedures)

 - Training

 - PPE

 - Claims reviews

-- Analysis of near miss incidents
+- Analysis of adverse incidents (including near miss incidents)

-- Safety systems of specific tasks

 - Drug and alcohol testing

-- Being aware of personal circumstances in employees' lives that may affect their performance
+- Awareness of circumstances in employees' lives that may affect their performance

-- Open and honest communication.
+- Open, honest, and effective communication

-Following an incident, the response expected from an insurer, claims handling agent and risk control team:
+Following an incident, the response expected from an insurer, claims handling agent and risk control team

 - Prompt response and early engagement

 - Support and 'sensible' discussion

 - Confirmation of cover in place

 - Be both a critical friend and part of the team

 - Assist with communications and media management

 - Share lessons

 - Dedicated handler

-- Support with the Health and Safety Executive if required
+- Assist with any enforcement authority investigation if required

-- Lead/steer the investigation and work closely with the Council.

-From the workshop exercise; common causes of accidents emerged from the discussions - all of which, proactive organisations should be giving thought to the causes most likely for them and the measures they have and may need to have in place to mitigate such an event.
+From the workshop exercise, common causes of accidents emerged from the discussions - all of which, proactive organisations should be giving thought to the causes for them and the measures they have and may need to have in place to mitigate such an event.